 Primary activities through 2018 include funding integrated dance in the metropolitan New York City area; quantitative and qualitative analyses at the nexus of disability and dance; targeted leadership training, networking, and convening; and a directory of online resources.

 Dance/NYC established the Disability.
 Dance.
 Artistry.
 Fund (DDA Fund), made possible by the generous support of the Ford Foundation, to generate dance making and performance by and with disabled artists.
 This activity is intended to advance artistic innovation and excellence— and, by extension, further disability rights.

 The Disability.
 Dance.
-Artistry. initiative is made possible with founding support from the Stavros Niarchos Foundation, The Andrew W. Mellon Foundation, Ford Foundation, and Booth Ferris Foundation, Engaging Dance Audiences administered by Dance/USA and made possible by the Doris Duke Charitable Foundation, Mertz Gilmore Foundation, and The Lucille Lortel Foundation.
-The initiative is also supported, in part, by the New York State Council on the Arts, with the support of Governor Andrew M. Cuomo and the New York State Legislature; and the City of New York, Bill de Blasio, Mayor, and the New York City Council, Corey Johnson, Speaker, through the Department of Cultural Affairs, Tom Finkelpearl, Commissioner; and the National Endowment for the Arts.
+Artistry. initiative is made possible with founding and leadership support from the Stavros Niarchos Foundation, The Andrew W. Mellon Foundation, Ford Foundation, and Booth Ferris Foundation, Engaging Dance Audiences administered by Dance/USA and made possible by the Doris Duke Charitable Foundation, Mertz Gilmore Foundation, and The Lucille Lortel Foundation.
+The project is also supported, in part, by the New York State Council on the Arts, with the support of Governor Andrew Cuomo and the New York State Legislature; the City of New York, Bill de Blasio, Mayor, and the New York City Council, Melissa Mark-Viverito, Speaker, through the Department of Cultural Affairs, Tom Finkelpearl, Commissioner; and the National Endowment for the Arts.